Keri-Lynn Wilson

 Keri-Lynn Wilson (May 17, 1967) is a Canadian conductor of operatic and symphonic repertoire.
+She has made world-wide appearances as a guest conductor of opera productions and symphony orchestra performances, and has a wide operatic repertoire.
+She is the founder and music director of the Ukrainian Freedom Orchestra.

 Childhood and education

 Wilson was born on May 17, 1967, in Milwaukee in the U.S. state of Wisconsin to an accomplished musical family.
 The richly artistic tradition into which she was born includes a grandfather who was an operatic baritone and a pianist grandmother.
 Her mother, Lynn Sharples, was a professor of English at the Université de Toulon, and her father, Carlisle Wilson, is a violinist and music educator.

 As a child, she studied flute, piano and violin, was a member of the Winnipeg Youth Orchestra and performed as a flute soloist with the Winnipeg Symphony and Calgary Philharmonic.
 She also attended the Banff School of Music summer program.
 Later, she continued her studies in the United States at the Juilliard School, where she studied flute under Julius Baker.
 Mounting interest in conducting put her under the tutelage of Otto-Werner Mueller.
 During her student years at Juilliard, she first performed at Carnegie Hall's Weill Recital Hall in May 1989.
 She graduated from Juilliard with master's degrees in both flute and conducting.
 She made her debut with the National Arts Center Orchestra of Canada at the age of 23.